Arrow (railcar): Arrow I

 The first series of Arrows (classed MA-1A or PRR MP85E6) were built in 1968–69 by the St. Louis Car Company; 35 were built and purchased by the New Jersey Department of Transportation (NJDOT).
 These cars were initially numbered 100–134.
-These cars were built with higher capacity 3-2 seating which caused grumbling by the passengers at that time.
+These cars were built with higher capacity 3-2 seating.

 In 1966, the NJDOT ordered 35 PRR "MP85" class MU cars from St. Louis Car for high speed service between New York and Trenton with a design based on the SEPTA/PSIC (Passenger Service Improvement Corporation) Silverliner III units then under order from St. Louis Car.
 The first two cars (100 and 101) were delivered in August 1968 and passenger service for the New Jersey Arrows began October 30, 1968.
 The body and structure (except end sills and bolsters) was all stainless steel.
 The stainless sheetmetal that made up the sides, ends and roof were load-carrying as part of an integral (monocoque) structure with the stainless center sill.